Joanpriscilla/dsc-phase-1-project/README.md

 called genre_popularity_profitability.
 The merge is performed based on the column genres [ on=genres ] using an inner join [ how=inner ] that only includes movie genres that are in both dataframes

-visual presentation of the genres.
+visual presentation of the popular and profitable genres.

   ![Image Alt Text](readmepictures/genre.png)